 In 1946, Senator Gratan O’Leary launched a campaign to find a home for the leader of the Opposition.
 He raised funds among friends and associates in Ottawa, set up a trust fund, and began to shop for a suitable property.
 The Perley-Robertsons offered Stornoway to the trust at a discount price of $55,000.

 Conservative leader George Drew (former premier of Ontario) and his wife were the first residents (1950–1956), followed in 1958 by Lester and Marion Pearson.
 Since then, Stornoway has been home to a succession of political families — the Diefenbakers, the Stanfields, the Clarks and many others — continuing to this day.

-Since 1970, Stornoway has been owned by the Government of Canada.
-Few major alterations have been made to the residence since that time.
-The house has been managed by the NCC since 1986.
+Stornoway has been owned by the Government of Canada since 1970 and managed by the NCC since 1986.